WiproOpenSource/openapphack/README.md

 Openapphack leverages vagrant, ansible and yeoman to do this.

-The goal is to get a collection of fully functional , customizable apps working on the openapphack-vm from a set of plain yaml files.
+The goal is to get a collection of fully functional , customizable apps working on the openapphack-vm  that can be customized by tweaking just a set of plain yaml files.

 #### What is OpenAppHack Project?

 An **OpenAppHack Project** is a repository forked from the openapphack-vm repository.